 To be fair, everyone who knows me knows that I LOVE LOVE LOVE pumpkin.
-I start longing for cool nights around the end of July.
-I actually start to plan my fall yard decorations in early August.
+As a result, I start longing for cool nights around the end of July.
+In fact, I start to plan my fall yard decorations in early August.
 Then, by Labor Day weekend, I am starting to prepare pumpkin cuisine.

 Pumpkin bread.
-Pumpkin spice cake.
-Pumpkin coffee.
-Pumpkin ice cream.
+Or pumpkin spice cake.
+How about pumpkin coffee?
+Also, pumpkin ice cream.
 And, apparently whipped pumpkin butter.